robertdavid1205/CI_MS1_Unfelde_Records/README.md

 ### Features
 ---
-The website has 5 pages plus a modal and x features.
+The website has 5 pages plus a modal and 12 features.

 #### Current Features